burukuru/docs/pages/documentation/6-developing-with-java/graph-api.md

 person.hasResource(gender);
 ```

-Now lets commit the ontology using the Graph API:
+Now to commit the ontology using the Graph API:

 ```java
 graph.commitOnClose();